• Skip to primary navigation

 Home » Decorate

-Learn three different ways to create a beautiful wood crate flower centerpiece for your home using wood stain, chalk, and craft paints.
+Learn three different ways to create a beautiful wood crate centerpiece for your home using wood stain, chalk, and craft paints.

 We had so much fun creating a wood crate flower centerpiece at our girls' getaway weekend.
 Each year myself and two long time friends go away for the weekend and stay at my friend's sister's farmhouse in the mountains.